 Photo: Caspar Diederik

-Visiting the five villages of the Cinque Terre in Liguria is not how it used to be.
-Stunning though the romantic coastal towns are, the area has been overwhelmed with tourists, so much so authorities are considering limiting numbers to safeguard the national park’s environment.
+Visiting the five villages of the Cinque Terre in Liguria is not what it used to be.
+Stunning though the romantic coastal towns are, the area has been overwhelmed with tourists, so much so authorities are rerouting tourists and considering limiting numbers to safeguard the national park’s environment.

 The Amalfi Coast, home to Positano and Ravello, is equally as alluring and well-visited.